mozilla/taar-lite/docs/GraphRepresentation.md

 Intuitively, the total number of coinstalls with B (column sum) divided by the number of add-ons B is coinstalled with (number of non-zero entries) represents the average number of coinstallations per coinstalled add-on.
-The normalized count for (A,B) can be thought of as the contribution to this average from add-on A.
+The normalized score for (A,B) can be thought of as the contribution to this average from add-on A.
 This normalization is most effective when comparing add-ons B with similar total installation counts,